gharia/spring-boot-angular/README.md

-# Spring Boot with Angular JS using Asset Pipeline
+# Spring Boot with AngularJS using Asset Pipeline

 This is sample Spring Boot Single Page Application using Angular.
-The main features of this proect are [Asset Pipeline] and [Bower] integration.
+The main features of this proect are [Asset Pipeline] and [Client Dependencies Management using Gradle] integration.

 ### Prerequisites
 - [JDK 1.8]